kylewm/brevity/README.md

 be autolinked by Twitter (Otherwise, what should be 5-6 characters will count for 22).
 This typically means it cannot be a .com, .net, or .org.

-Setting the optional parameter `format_as_title` to true implies that text is the title of a longer article (that can be found at `permalink`).
+Setting the optional parameter `format='article'` implies that text is the title of a longer article (that can be found at `permalink`).
 The composed text will be `Article Title: permalink` and the permalink will be included regardless of the length of the title.